Kikingod/Kikingod/README.md

-# 👋 Hi, I'm Kry3tof Marcol
+# 👋 Hi, I'm Kryštof Marcol

 I'm a full-stack developer who loves building with **Next.js**, **TypeScript**, **Python** and **Langraph**.
 Currently working on a **Next.js app** to sharpen my frontend and backend skills.